Emerging Adult

 How often do I have to attend an EAP Restorative Circle?

 As an EAP participant, you will connect with the EAP community facilitators in a Circle approximately four times over six-months.
-All of these Restorative Circles will be held on Wednesdays or Thursdays at set times.
+Restorative circles are held on Wednesdays or Thursdays at set times.

 You will also connect at least monthly with your EAP case manager.